Meadowsys/opussmol/README.md

 smol bit of stuff that takes an input music file and reencodes it using opus to try to get it as close to a floppy disk size (1440K) as possible without going over.
 More options and more docs coming soon

+module use right now is not recommended, its quite disorganised and lacks documentation

 not very customizable right now but does the job quite nicely

 ## installation